 - the total cost of credit;

 - the financial position of the customer at the time of seeking the credit and the ability to make repayments, from income, as they fall due;

 - the customer’s credit history, including any indications that the customer is experiencing or has experienced financial difficulties;

 - the customer’s existing and future financial commitments (for example, student loans) and the potential for the commitments under the agreement to negatively affect the customer’s financial situation;

 - any future changes in circumstances which could be reasonably expected to have a significant adverse financial impact on the customer (for example, reduced income in retirement); and

-- the vulnerability of the customer, in particular, where the firm understands the customer has some form of mental capacity limitation.
+- the vulnerability of the customer, in particular, where the firm understands the customer has had some form of mental capacity limitation.